skubalj/goup/README.md

 Many of the limitations of `goup` are related to the project scope.
 This is a relatively small utility and it does what I need it to do.

-- Currently, `goup` is only developed for linux.
+- Currently, `goup` is only developed for Linux.
+Theoretically, it should work for Mac and other Unix systems as well.
+Windows is explicitly not supported.
-- We download binaries from go.dev, so only the current and previous versions are available.
+- We download binaries from [go.dev](https://go.dev/dl), so only the currently supported versions are available.
 - We cannot build from source, and only have support built for architectures like x86, x86_64, and aarch64.
 - `goup` will always use the `~/.goup` folder for its files, and does not